 All repairs must be performed by ABB Service or an authorized service agent.
 When contacting ABB Service please provide the serial number of the PCS100 AVC-40 and a copy of the Service Log which can be downloaded via the Web pages as described in section 10.2.6.

 13 DIMENSIONS AND LAYOUTS

 13.1 Dimensions and Weights

-The following tables show the dimensions and weights of Controller Enclosure and Injection Transformer Enclosure for 1 B frame size.
+The following tables show the dimensions and weights of Controller Enclosure and Injection Transformer Enclosure in different frame sizes.